sambit221/vehicle-counter--image-processing/README.md

 # vehicle-counter--image-processing<br>
 ### Project Description
--> vehicle-counter is an image-processing based project made using made using python, OpenCV.<br>
+-> vehicle-counter is an image-processing based project made using made using python, OpenCV library.<br>
--> This project counts vehicle passing through a particular location.
+-> This project counts vehicle passing through a particular point.
 -> It automatically detects the vehicles (by marking it with a green rectangle and a red point at the centre) and counts while passing through a particular location.

--> I have given sample.mp4 along with it to display a sample output of how the code runs.<br>
+# Introduction-
+I love the idea of smart cities.
+The thought of automated smart energy systems, electrical grids, one-touch access ports – it’s an enthralling concept!
+Honestly, it’s a dream for a data scientist and I’m delighted that a lot of cities around the world are moving towards becoming smarter. <br>
+One of the core components of a smart city is automated traffic management.
+And that got me thinking – could I use my data science chops to build a vehicle detection model that could play a part in smart traffic management?
+Think about it – if you could integrate a vehicle detection system in a traffic light camera, you could easily track a number of useful things simultaneously: <br>

+* How many vehicles are present at the traffic junction during the day?<br>
+* What time does the traffic build up? <br>
+* What kind of vehicles are traversing the junction (heavy vehicles, cars, etc.)?
+* Is there a way to optimize the traffic and distribute it through a different street?
+* And so on.
+The applications are endless!

+We humans can easily detect and recognize objects from complex scenes in a flash.
+Translating that thought process to a machine, however, requires us to learn the art of object detection using computer vision algorithms.
+So in this project, we will be building an automatic vehicle detector and counter model.

 ### Tools and Languages:
 <img align="left" alt="pycharm" width="26px" src="pycharm.png" />